-How to Delete History from Wi-fi Router in 6 Steps
+How to Delete Wi-Fi History on a Wi-fi Router in 6 Steps

 6 Steps for Deleting History from Wi-Fi Router